-Fair Political Practices Commission Filing Schedule for Committees Primarily Formed to Support/Oppose State Measures Listed on the November 6, 2016XX Ballot
+Fair Political Practices Commission Filing Schedule for Committees Primarily Formed to Support/Oppose State Measures Listed on the November 6, 20XX Ballot Deadline Period Form Notes Jan 31, 20XX Semi-Annual - 12/31/XX 460 All committee. s must file this report Within 10 Business Days \$5,000 Report Ongoing - file anytime other than the 90-day election cycle 497 Only e-filers file the single source. his report: bution of \$5,000 or more is received from a

-Deadline Period Form Notes Jan 31, 2017XX Semi-Annual - 12/31/ 17XX 460 All committees must file this report Within 10 Business Days \$5,000 Report Ongoing - file anytime other than the 90-day election cycle 497 Only e-filers file this report: File if a contribution of \$5,000 or more is received from a single source.
-No paper copy is required.
+• No paper copy is required.